ConstructionPlacements

 6. Improve Your Salary Structure

 Most of us give the most priority to Cost to Company (CTC).
-Whereas CTC indeed is one of the important aspects of our job, one must also keep an eye on how taxation works.
+Whereas CTC is indeed one of the essential aspects of our job, one must also keep an eye on how taxation works.

-Did you know that you could easily save up on tax by tweaking and adjusting your salary structure?
+Did you know you could easily save on tax by tweaking and adjusting your salary structure?
 Moreover, all this and much more can be done without changing the total CTC.

 Sounds cool?
 Let’s have a look at how this is possible.

-The basic component, which is probably the major part of your salary, generally includes basic pay, House Rent Allowance (HRA), dearness allowance (DA), and special allowance.
+The essential component, which is probably the central part of your salary, generally includes basic pay, House Rent Allowance (HRA), dearness allowance (DA), and special allowance.

-All employees, especially the new earners, must know that, apart from the HRA component, every component is fully taxable.
+All employees, especially new earners, must know that every component is fully taxable except the HRA component.

 In this line, an easy and logical way to reduce tax liability could be to cut the total basic pay and adjust it as perks or long-term benefits.